najlae01/najlae01/README.md

 # Hi there, I'm Najlae 👋

-## I'm currently a Software Development Student 💻 and I'm soon to become an Indie Game Developer 🎮
+## I'm currently a Software Development Student 💻 and an Indie Game Developer 🎮

 - 🎲 I’m currently learning 3d modeling in blender
 - 👯 I’m looking to connect with more artists and game developers